Saturday, November 7, 2009

 - a green manufacturing system

 Now, your might think that durability was the weak spot in the Morgan green armour.
 If you did, you're wrong.
 Morgans are durable.
 I bought mine in December of 1968 and yet among Morgan owners, I'm a bit of a newbie.
 One fellow, I know, bought his Morgan in 1956!
 The factory encourages this by supplying parts for up to 50 years after a car was produced.
-And don't discount the emotional attachment owners have for their Morgans; Morgan owners are as durable as their cars — although I have never needed a flatbed.
+And don't discount the emotional attachment owners have for their Morgans; Morgan owners are as durable as their cars — although I, personally, have never needed a flatbed.
+I have needed an ambulance, though.

 Lastly, if you believe a car company famous for deviating little from a 1930s design is hardly a forward thinking company then you're wrong again.
-Morgan has embarked on the LIFECar project designed to prove that you can be lean, green and still have fun.
-I wish them luck.
+Morgan has announced the LIFECar, designed to prove a car can be lean, green and still fun, is going into production.
+And then there is the all electric Morgan based on the original three-wheel Morgan design with roots going back to the early years of the last century.